 The "Contour" tab will show a contour plot.
 This is a contour plot of the area immediately surrounding the candidate, and not usually encompassing the entire region of the pick area.
-You can use the vertical slider to the right of the plot to increase or decrease the area of the contour plot.
+You can use the scroll wheel to zoom the plot and a click of the scroll wheel (mouse button 2) to set the pan position in the plot.